Bangka Belitung Islands: Industry

 In 2007, Bangka Belitung province was dominated by the chemical industry and building materials in quantity, with as many as 1,187 business units spread across the districts and cities, mostly in Central Bangka Regency with 339 business units.
 Employment in the industrial sector reached 19,462 people where 7,375 were in the largest employment group of metal machinery and electronics industry.
 The handicraft industry in the Bangka Belitung Islands is a result of agricultural processing industry, fishery, agriculture and marine products.
 Industrial craft cultivated population are hand crafted pewter industry in the form of tin, bracelets, rings, and sticks from the root bahar, woven caps, traditional caps and so on.
 While the craft industry in the form of food and confectionery in the form of paste, rusip, brittle, crackers, and others.

 Health

 According to the Indonesian Health Department, Bangka Belitung is highly malarious area, with an annual malaria incidence rate of 29.3/1000 population.

-Administrative divisions
+Government and administrative divisions

-Kepulauan Bangka Belitung is divided into six regencies and one city, below with their areas and their populations at the 2010 Census and at the 2020 Census, together with the official estimates as at mid 2021.
+When formed in December 2000, Kepulauan Bangka Belitung was composed of just two regencies (Bangka Regency and Belitung Regency) together with one independent city (Pangkalpinang).
+On 25 February 2003 three parts of Bangka Regency were split off to form the separate regencies of Bangka Rarat, Bangka Selatan and Bangka Tengah, while the eastern half of Belitung Regency was split off to form a new Beliting Timur regency.
+These are all listed below with their areas and their populations according to the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024 (rounded to the nearest 10 persons).

+The province forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Bangka Belitung Islands Electoral District consists of all of the 6 regencies in the province, together with the city of Pangkalpinang, and elects 3 members to the People's Representative Council.